eyalk11/speech-to-text.nvim/README.md

 `GetVoice()` function - which returns text by speech

 `:Voice` command - which replaces the selected range with text (by speech).
+Gets the same parameters as the ConfigureVoice commmand.

-`:ConfigureVoice` - which configures engine parameters (can also be done by lua).
+`:ConfigureVoice [enginename] [paramsdic]` - which configures engine parameters (can also be done by yaml config).
+The enginename and params would be used for the next Voice/GetVoice call.

 This is just a tin wrapper around speech_recognition.
 So, you really want to check out its documentation .